philipmassouh/discord-sandboxed/README.md

 Discord likely does other sneaky things to spy on us.
 If you have any ideas on improving this project's security/privacy please let me know by opening an issue!

-Clicking on the Logs icon to the right of the settings button in the client will open the Log window, which will detail when a communication by the client is blocked.
+Clicking on the Logs icon in the client will open the Log window, which will detail when a communication by the client is blocked.
 <p align="center">
 <img src="./docs/img/logs.PNG" />
 </p>